bitspittle/bitspittle.dev/src/jsMain/resources/markdown/blog/2022/KotlinSite.md

 This can be a very powerful foundation if you're starting up a new project from scratch.

-However, your team may already have existing backend infrastructure, or you know in advance you want to control the backend entirely yourself.
+However, your team may already have existing backend infrastructure, or you know in advance you want to control the backend entirely yourself because of a workflow you're used to.
 While this is definitely do-able with Kobweb, it's not officially supported yet and will require some manual effort.

 For people in this situation, it's quite possible that Kobweb is too early to use with their project.

-You can read more about Kobweb's approach to defining server API routes in [the README](https://github.com/varabyte/kobweb#define-api-routes) and/or check [this issue](https://github.com/varabyte/kobweb/issues/22) in our tracker to see the state of external server support in Kobweb.
+You can read more about Kobweb's approach to defining server API routes in [the README](https://github.com/varabyte/kobweb#define-api-routes) and/or check [this issue](https://github.com/varabyte/kobweb/issues/22) in our tracker to see the current state of external server support in Kobweb.

 ### Vanilla Compose for Web